Energy transfer and vortex structures: Visualizing the incompressible turbulent energy cascade: Time-dependent flows: energy transfer in interacting vortex tubes.

-\subsubsection{Later stage: the turbulent regime}
+\subsection{Later stage: the turbulent regime}

-When the kinetic energy dissipation rate peaks, the flow exhibits the classical $E(k) \propto \epsilon^{2/3} k^{-5/2}$ spectrum \citep{McKeown:2020}.
-It is therefore of fundamental interest to use this configuration as a test ground to study energy transfer, on par with other classical flows, such as statistically stationary or decaying turbulence.
-For future comparison with the configuration studied in Section~\ref{sec:HIT}, we note that estimating the Taylor Reynolds number of the flow studied in ~\citep{McKeown:2020,Ostilla:2021} leads to a value of the order of $Re_\lambda \approx 50$, which indicates that the inertial range encompasses a much more restricted range of spatial scales compared to our HIT run at $Re_\lambda = 210$, a fact which we will return to later.
+Figure \ref{fig:tubes_spectra}(a) shows how the flow develops the classical $E(k) \propto \epsilon^{2/3} k^{-5/3}$ spectrum, which coincides with the peak in the instantaneous dissipation rate~\citep{McKeown:2020}.
+It is therefore of fundamental interest to study energy transfer in this regime, where we observe a turbulent spectrum in a flow which may be viewed as conceptually simpler than the HIT flow studied in Section~\ref{sec:HIT}.
+For future comparison with the HIT configuration, we note that the Taylor Reynolds number of the flow studied in ~\cite{McKeown:2020,Ostilla:2021} is estimated to be of the order of $Re_\lambda \approx 50$, which indicates that the inertial range encompasses a more restricted range of spatial scales compared to our HIT run at $Re_\lambda = 210$.
+This means that the $I_5$ shell will be affected significantly by dissipation, and cannot be considered to belong to the integral range.
+The transfers of energy from $I_5$ to smaller scales will accordingly be weaker than those seen in HIT.

+Fig.~\ref{fig:tkq_tubes_peak_dissipation} shows the energy transfer statistics for the flow at time $t=82.3$, which corresponds to the peak in the energy dissipation rate.
+Fig.~\ref{fig:tkq_tubes_peak_dissipation}(a) shows the normalized integrated 2D energy transfer spectrum, $T_{K,Q}/\epsilon$, at this time, which reveals an ongoing transfer of energy towards small scales, mostly concentrated along the diagonal.
+The large energy transfer in $T_{1,3}$, clearly visible at earlier times, shown in Fig.~\ref{fig:3}(a), remains present, albeit in a much weaker form, as it is now smaller than $T_{1,2}$.
+This is highlighted in Fig.~\ref{fig:tkq_tubes_peak_dissipation}(b), where the scaling of the $T_{K,Q}/\epsilon$ term is shown.
+Our analysis of the third-order correlator, $T_{K,P,Q}/\epsilon$ (see Eq.~\ref{eq:def_T3_int}) for HIT, shown in Fig.~\ref{fig:tkq_tubes_peak_dissipation}(c-d) reveals similar features.
+The pattern is qualitatively similar to that of HIT, shown in Fig.~\ref{fig:tkq_hit}(c-d), but the $T_{2,3}$ shell is not as active as in homogeneous isotropic turbulence, due to the memory of the initial conditions of the vortex tubes.